Arg of Karim Khan

 Arg of Karim Khan, the citadel built by the Zand ruler Karim Khan at his capital Shiraz, lay to the northwest of the old town, not far from the Bagh-e Shah gate and at the intersection of the Darb-e Shazde and Meidan-e shah quarters.
-Today it is bounded by Naṣer-e khosrow Avenue (north), Shahpur Avenue (east), Karim khan-e Zand Avenue (south), and Shahdari Avenue (west).
-It is located in the downtown Shiraz, southern Iran.
 It was built as part of a complex during the Zand dynasty and is named after Karim Khan, and served as his living quarters.
-In shape it resembles a medieval fortress.
+In shape, it resembles a medieval fortress.
 At times, the citadel was used as a prison.
 Today, it is a museum operated by Iran’s Cultural Heritage Organization.

-There are many similarities between the Karim khan castle and Alhambra citadel in Granda, Spain.
-Alhambra was built in mid 11 century to a Muslim ruler, like Karim khan.
+There are many similarities between the Karim Khan castle and Alhambra citadel in Canada, Spain.
+Alhambra was built in the mid-11 centuries to a Muslim ruler, like Karim Khan.
 They both build their citadels with Islamic inspirations.
-The main reason of building these castles was to be a hub for the kings to reign.
-Inside of these two citadels are gardens.
+The main reason for building these castles was to be a hub for the kings to reign.
+Inside of these two citadels is gardens.
 But the obvious similarity is the pool.
 Both contain a pool throughout the area.
 Although these citadels are very alike each other, there is no proof that indicates these buildings are linked together.
 It’s just a scarce event.
-Here is the picture of Alhambra citadel.